charlesisfeline/FNF-BedrockEngine/README.md

 ![image](https://user-images.githubusercontent.com/45212377/146986288-8d3a11d9-8aa7-4054-be57-7486cf244c54.png)

 ## and more!
-I will keep updating this fork as much as possible for it to be in sync with the main repository, and adding more features to it in the future!
+i will add more features sooner